Fl4gu1z0wsky/CEH/README.md

 **802.11i** - Implemented as Wi-Fi Protected Access II (WPA2).
 This standard specifies security mechanisms for wireless networks, replacing the short Authentication and privacy clause.
 It deprecated broken Wired Equivalent Privacy (WEP).
 Published in 2004.

 **802.11n** - It operates on both the 2.4 GHz and the 5 GHz bands.
 Support for 5 GHz bands is optional.
 Its net data rate ranges from 54 Mbit/s to 600 Mbit/s.
 Published in 2006.

+**Vulnerability scans** - They check for vulnerabilities in your system and report potential exposures.
+It is automated.

+**Penetration tests** - They are intended to exploit weaknesses in the architecture of your IT network and determine the degree to which a malicious attacker can gain unauthorized access to your assets.
+It is done manually.

+**anomaly-based IDS** - An anomaly-based intrusion detection system is an intrusion detection system for detecting both network and computer intrusions and misuse by monitoring system activity and classifying it as either normal or anomalous.
+The classification is based on heuristics or rules, rather than patterns or signatures.

+**signature-based IDS** - It monitors inbound network traffic to find sequences and patterns that match a particular attack signature.

+**RSA** - (Rivest–Shamir–Adleman) It is a public-key cryptosystem that is widely used for secure data transmission.
+An RSA user creates and publishes a public key based on two large prime numbers, along with an auxiliary value.
+The prime numbers are kept secret.
+Messages can be encrypted by anyone, via the public key, but can only be decoded by someone who knows the prime numbers.

+**MD5** - It is a widely used hash function producing a 128-bit hash value.
+Although MD5 was initially designed to be used as a cryptographic hash function, it has been found to suffer from extensive vulnerabilities.
+It can still be used as a checksum to verify data integrity, but only against unintentional corruption.

+**SHA-1** - (Secure Hash Algorithm 1) It is a cryptographic hash function which takes an input and produces a 160-bit (20-byte) hash value known as a message digest – typically rendered as a hexadecimal number, 40 digits long.

+**RC5 ** - (Rivest Cipher) It is a symmetric-key block cipher notable for its simplicity.
+The Advanced Encryption Standard (AES) candidate RC6 was based on RC5.

 ## :bulb: MANAGEMENT